ozzymon/httpsvr/readme.md

 JPD abuse the gangstalking method for their gain.
 The gain is making hidden money and  reinforcement their authority.

-JPD makes no-dangerous but difficult person as targets.
+JPD makes targets, not dangerous but difficult person.
-If they have some criminal records or phycological histories, that is good for JPD because of ease to justify.
+If they have some criminal records or phycological histories, good for JPD because of ease to justify.

 JPD requests neighbors for cooperation and pays rewards for them.
 AND(!!)
-JPD snatches away kickbacks.
+JPD snatches kickbacks.
 Instead of that, JPD helps cooperaters if they get into trouble.
-And cooperaters help JPD when JPD in trouble.
+And cooperaters help JPD in trouble.

 Secretly JPD does all of them like a "Yakuza".

-## Greed, foolness and no common sense
+## Greed and no common sense

 Maybe you doubt JPD is so dirty.
 JPD is the cult of greedy bureaucrats and their kamikaze puppets,